-To pursue such an appeal, the student should submit a formal petition in writing to the Registrar.
+To pursue such an appeal, the student should submit a formal petition in writing to the Registrar or to the Chair of the Academic Appeals Committee.
 This appeal should state the specific request being made and include some explanation of the situation relating to the request.
 The Registrar will forward the student's petition to the Committee on Academic Appeals, which will review and rule on the appeal.
 The Committee will notify the student of the decision.
 Committee decisions are final.

 The Committee on Academic Appeals does not hear appeals concerning grades (other than I, W or WE).
 Course grade issues are covered in the previous section under Academic Grievances.